tushartushar/taksidiotis/guide.md

 * Cine Thisseon: With a direct view to the one and only Acropolis, Cine Thisseon is a classic summer open air cinema in Athens to check out.
 Showing films since 1935, it can be found on the paved walkway that connects Thission with Filoppapou Hill.
 Typically, the operation of the cinema begins the last week of April or the first week of May and ends in late October. [click to see location](https://goo.gl/maps/L2ENKs1wHb12)

+*A great choice if to watch a movie if you're in Greece during the summer would be Cine Dexameni.
+Located right under mount Lycabettus, it is an open air cinema, with a very retro feel, which can give you a taste of what Greece used to look like many decades ago. ( https://www.facebook.com/Cine-Dexameni-127237247287870/ )

 ## Extreme sports

 * If you're looking for an adrenaline rush the southern suburbs of Varkiza and Vouliagmeni offer lessons in many extreme sports such as: SUP, rowing , wind surf, surf, jet ski, sailing and many more.